F5Networks/f5-aws-cloudformation/README.md

 ## List of Supported F5 CloudFormation templates for AWS deployments
-The following is a list of the current *supported* F5 CloudFormation templates.
+The following is a list of the current **supported** F5 CloudFormation templates.
+See the **experimental** directory for experimental templates.
 Click the links to view the README files which include the Launch buttons and additional information, or click the **Launch Stack** buttons to immediately launch the stack.
 Because individual templates may have specific prerequisites, we strongly recommend you view the README file before attempting to launch a template.

 **Important**: You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button
 <br><br>